Castro Alves: Brazilian Academy of Letters

 The Brazilian Academy of Letters (ABL) named in his honor, at the suggestion of founding member Valentim Magalhães, its chair number seven, which has Castro Alves as its patron.
 His chair was the target of the first major internal dispute within the academy, in 1905; that year Euclides da Cunha was elected to occupy the vacancy left by the founder of Chair 7, Valentim Magalhães, and it was up to literary critic Sílvio Romero to deliver the speech welcoming the new member of the Brazilian sylogee.
-Romero, from Sergipe like Tobias Barreto, was critical of Castro Alves' work because of the student disputes in Recife (due to parochialism and partiality, in the words of Afrânio Peixoto).
-In his speech, which the protocol called for to be complimentary, he turned to the controversial nature of his writings, offending even the President of the Republic, Afonso Pena, present there — in addition to harsh criticism of Castro Alves (patron), Valentim (founder) and Cunha (to take office).
+Romero, from Sergipe like Tobias Barreto, was critical of Castro Alves's work because of the student disputes in Recife (due to parochialism and partiality, in the words of Afrânio Peixoto).
+In his speech, which the protocol called for to be complimentary, he turned to the controversial nature of his writings, offending even the President of the Republic, Afonso Pena, present there—in addition to harsh criticism of Castro Alves (patron), Valentim (founder) and Cunha (to take office).
 Once the academy's own headquarters were built, the "Salão dos Românticos" was installed there, where there are busts of the main authors of Brazilian romanticism, among them Castro Alves; it is in this place that deceased scholars are buried.